 Observing the results

-Good professionals know that it is important to monitor their marketing efforts.
+Competent professionals know that it is essential to monitor their marketing efforts.
 This is actually a great challenge.

 Half the money I spend on advertising is wasted; the trouble is I don’t know which half.